n., plural: reservoir hosts

 Definition: A host harboring pathogen that naturally lives, grows, and reproduce, and often not causing illness to the host

 A reservoir host is a host that harbors the pathogen and serves as a source of the infective agent that it transmits to a potential host.
 Reservoir hosts may or may not show ill effects.
 Often, they show no symptoms (asymptomatic).
 The disease may spread rather easily when a pathogen is widespread and utilizes various reservoirs.
 Carriers of the disease are very likely to transmit the disease-causing agent because they are unaware that they are infected.
 Unsuspecting hosts tend to get exposed and infected, especially when unaware that their surroundings harbor the pathogen.

-Examples are marmots, black rats, prairie dogs, chipmunks and squirrels for bubonic plague.
+Examples of reservoir hosts: marmots, black rats, prairie dogs, chipmunks, and squirrels harboring the pathogen that causes bubonic plague